camelot-dev/camelot/README.md

 ## Versioning

 pypdf_table_extraction uses [Semantic Versioning](https://semver.org/).
 For the available versions, see the tags on this repository.
-For the changelog, you can check out [HISTORY.md](https://github.com/py-pdf/pypdf_table_extraction/blob/main/HISTORY.md).
+For the changelog, you can check out the [releases](https://github.com/py-pdf/pypdf_table_extraction/releases) page.

 ## License